indicozy/notes/graph/programming/system-design/architecture-patterns/mvc-mvp-mvvm-mvvm-c-viper.md

 }
 ```
 ### MVP Model and Presenter Classes
-In MVP, Product defines only the
+In MVP, Product class defines only the model and business logic:
 ```java
 public class Product {
     private String name;